Frequently Asked Questions

 Do I need to bring money?

 All lodging and meals are paid by Writing Wrongs.
-The only thing you pay for is your gas or other transportation costs to get to the event and home again.
-You really don’t need any money, but there is a mall and restaurants nearby if anyone needs to make a late-night caffeine or munchie run.
+We also provide plenty of snacks.
+The only thing you pay for is gas or other transportation costs to get to the event and home again.
+You don’t need any money to attend the program, but there are shops and restaurants nearby if anyone needs to make a late-night caffeine or munchie run.

 What do I need to bring with me?

-Besides your clothes and personal toiletries, you’ll need a laptop and any other equipment needed to do your job, like a flash drive, writing paper and pens, your laptop and phone charging cords, etc.
+Besides clothes and personal toiletries, you should bring a laptop and any other equipment needed to do their specific job: paper and pens, laptops, phone charging cords, flash drives, etc.

-Videography students should plan to bring your own video camera or DSLR camera that has video capability.
-You’ll probably need a tripod.
-Any additional gear you have would be great: lighting, microphone, etc.
+Videography students should plan to bring their own video camera or DSLR camera that has video capability.
+A tripod and any additional gear — lighting, microphone, etc. — would be great.

-Designers, your laptop should have Adobe InDesign installed, preferably the latest version.
+Designers, laptops should have Adobe InDesign installed, preferably the latest version.

-Photographers, you need your own DSLR camera and photo-editing software installed on your laptop.
+Photographers need their own DSLR camera and photo-editing software installed on their laptop.

 Social media managers need a smartphone with excellent picture- and video-taking ability.
-You should also have good photo and video editing apps on your phone.
+Good photo and video editing apps are essential.